sosoc/croc/README.md

 I originally used these notes as a guide, building a chain of tools ultimate for use in R - but for roc you only need HDF4 in your system.

+i.e. hdf4-tools and libhdf4g-dev and CPATH=/usr/include/hdf (or similar)

 http://scigeo.org/articles/howto-install-latest-geospatial-software-on-linux.html

 ```{bash}